klukvenka/Hypermedia-Applications-Project/layouts/README.md

 }
 ```

-**3. .card:** Displays data with a shadow border and text aligned to center.
+3. **.card:** Displays data with a shadow border and text aligned to center.
 This is used for images with heading and cursor changes to pointer.
 ```
 .card {
   text-align: center;